aditya558-gsf/smart-food-ordering/README.md

 ---

+## Deployment

+This project can be deployed using platforms like **Render**, **Vercel**, or **Netlify**.

 ---

+## Future Improvements

+* Online payment integration
+* Order tracking system
+* Enhanced UI/UX
+* Real-time notifications

+---

 ## Author

-Aditya Kumar Das
+**Aditya Kumar Das**

 ---

 ## Note

-This project was built for learning full-stack development and demonstrates integration of frontend, backend, and database systems.
+This project was developed to practice full-stack development and demonstrates integration of frontend, backend, and database systems in a real-world application.